junxit/us-congress-bills-116/bill.md

 legis-num: S. 1869
 congress: 116th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 1869

-> To require the disclosure of ownership of high-security space leased to accommodate a Federal agency, and for other purposes.
+That the bill from the Senate (S. 1869) entitled “An Act to require the disclosure of ownership of high-security space leased to accommodate a Federal agency, and for other purposes.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title; findings

 - **(a)** *Short title* This Act may be cited as the “Secure Federal Leases from Espionage And Suspicious Entanglements Act” or the “Secure Federal LEASEs Act”.
 - **(b)** *Findings* Congress finds that—
   - **(1)** the Government Accountability Office has reported that the Federal Government often leases high-security space from private sector landlords;
-  - **(2)** the General Services Administration collects highest-level and immediate ownership information through the System for Award Management, but it is not currently required to collect beneficial ownership information and lacks an adequate system for doing so;
+  - **(2)** the General Services Administration collects highest- level and immediate ownership information through the System for Award Management, but it is not currently required to collect beneficial ownership information and lacks an adequate system for doing so;
   - **(3)** the General Services Administration and Federal agencies with leasing authority may not know if foreign owners have a stake in the buildings leased by the agencies, either through foreign-incorporated legal entities or through ownership in United States-incorporated legal entities, even when the leased space is used for classified operations or to store sensitive data; and
   - **(4)** according to a report of the Government Accountability Office, dated January 2017, that examined the risks of foreign ownership of Government-leased real estate, “leasing space in foreign-owned buildings could present security risks such as espionage and unauthorized cyber and physical access”.